UCI-GDIM31/w0-setup-check-in-Anqi14/README.md

 4. What, if anything, are you nervous about for this class?
 "
 I am quite nervous that I can not navigate through the technology becuase I am not a "techy" person.
+And it takes me some time to master the skills that is needed to find something in unity, etc.

 ## Prior Experience